An Introduction to Marine Recreational Information Program Data

 To support quality control, which works to detect and correct errors that make it into our data, we:

 - Use statistically backed approaches to systematically identify outlier estimates.
-When an outlier is identified, statisticians must consider several factors to help them investigate the reason for a sudden increase or decrease and determine whether corrections must be made.
-For example: Is the estimate based on a small sample size, or influenced by an unusual datapoint?
+We consider several factors to investigate the reason for a sudden increase or decrease and determine whether corrections must be made.
+For example: Is the estimate based on a small sample size, or influenced by an unusual data point?
 Did a weather event or change in fishing regulations cause a spike or sharp decline in related fishing activity?
-Are there other spikes in the time series?

 Data Use Considerations